ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 : X is *much* stronger than other conflicting reasons.

 X is a sufficent reason
-: X is stronger or equal to than reasons for acting in any other way.
+: X is stronger or equal to reasons for acting in any other way.

 ##### **Rationality and "ought to"**: defined in terms of reason